clearmatics/asset-token/docs/IAssetToken.md

 ## [🔗](/interfaces/IAssetToken.sol#L78) `authorizeOperator(address operator)`

-Authorizes an address to be an operator for the caller, that is, to being able to transfer tokens on his behalf.
+Authorises an address to be an operator for the caller, that is, to being able to transfer tokens on his behalf.

-Reverts if the caller authorizes himself `AuthorizedOperator` event is emitted.
+Reverts if the caller authorises himself `AuthorizedOperator` event is emitted.